RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

 - Balancing risk management rules with trading agility

 ## Next Steps
+1. Implement authentication middleware to secure the API
+2. Add database integration for persistent storage
+3. Implement real-time updates using WebSockets
+4. Create integration tests for the API endpoints
+5. Add monitoring and logging for production use
-1. Enhance the backtesting framework with visualization tools for equity curves and drawdowns
+6. Enhance the backtesting framework with visualization tools for equity curves and drawdowns
 2. Implement Monte Carlo simulation for strategy robustness testing
 3. Create parameter optimization framework for backtesting
 4. Implement walk-forward analysis for strategy validation